-- MUS 236 Show Choir and Jazz Choir Techniques (2) - MUS 256 Instrumental Methods for Vocalists (2) - 5.
-Complete 10 credits of applied lessons (MUSL) in the primary area of music study; if the primary area is not voice, the student must additionally take 4 credits of applied lessons in voice. - 6.
-Complete 2.5 credits of music (MUS/MUSG/MUSL) electives.\ - 7.
-Maintain continuous enrollment in a primary ensemble (MUSG).
-Note: Primary ensembles are MUSG 220, 222, 223, and 224 (primary ensemble for string majors only).
-The student is exempt from this requirement during the student teaching semester.
+MUS 236 Show Choir and Jazz Choir Techniques (2) MUS 256 Instrumental Methods for Vocalists (2)

-8. Present a senior recital of one-half hour in the student's primary area of applied music study (or other approved significant senior project)
+- 5. Complete 10 credits of applied lessons (MUSL) in the primary area of music study; if the primary area is not voice, the student must additionally take 4 credits of applied lessons in voice. - 6.
+Complete 2 credits of music (MUS/MUSG/MUSL) electives. - Maintain continuous enrollment in a primary ensemble (MUSG).
+Note: Primary ensembles are MUSG 222 (vocal), 223 (instrumental), 224 (string players only).
+Piano majors: any of the above, with approval from the department.. - 8.
+Present a senior recital of one-half hour in the student's primary area of applied music study (or other approved significant senior project)

-9. Complete the piano proficiency requirement.
+9. Piano Proficiency requirement.